Skip to content

 Ricopia Listed by thegentlemen Ransomware Group

-On March 1, 2026, the ransomware group known as thegentlemen added Ricopia to its public leak site, confirming that internal files had been exfiltrated from the technology consulting firm.
+On March 1, 2026, the ransomware group known as thegentlemen added Ricopia to its public leak site, claiming that internal files had been exfiltrated from the technology consulting firm.

 Public reporting indicates that Ricopia, a firm that has provided technology consulting, digital transformation, and staff training services for more than 30 years, suffered a ransomware incident.
 The company works with large clients including ING Direct and BNP Paribas and maintains a database of internal operational files.
 Available reporting describes the data as internal files; the exact volume and full list of contents remain unconfirmed by the company.
 The listing appeared on the group’s leak site hosted at an onion address, with no immediate public statement from Ricopia about the scale of the breach or the specific records taken.